MichaelCurrin/code-cookbook/recipes/jekyll/project-files/config.md

 ### Description note

-If you leave the description blank and publish to Github Pages, it will take your Git repo's description.
+If you leave the description blank and publish to GitHub Pages, it will take your Git repo's description.
 At least the way the theme is setup.

 ```yaml